Product: Red Oak, Shumard

 The majestic Red Oak is among the most beautiful of species in the oak family.
 It’s brilliant red color is most prominent during the fall months, but carries red hues and undertones mixed with green through the spring and summer months.
 Even though this tree is deciduous, the leaves on a Red Oak may remain on the tree year round in some climates, otherwise they may shed leaves during the late winter or early spring months as they prepare for new growth

 Red oaks are tolerant of many soils and adaptable to differing soil situations.
 Ideally, this tree prefers glacial drift and well drained borders of streams to grow on.
-While this tree is most common in the north-east regions of the United States, it is becoming increasingly popular amongst other regions.
+While this tree is most common in the north-east regions of the United States.

 When well cared for, or grounded in ideal areas, Red Oaks may live up to 400 years.This is a tree that can be passed down through generations, and may stand as a living legacy of anyone who plants one.
 Aside from its red leaves, the Red Oak is easy to identify by the markings on its bark.
 Red Oaks are the only tree with stripping all the way down its trunk.